tropicsquare/libtropic-util/README.md

 Compilation differs based on what hardware are you compiling for.
 At the moment we support two hardware devkits - `raspberrypi shield` or `USB dongle`.

+We populated all devkits with two versions of TROPIC01 engineering samples, each of them has different "pairing keys" (read datasheet for more info).
+Specify them by uncommenting/commenting line 25, 26 or 28, 29 in `src/main.c.`, you have just two options, one of them will work.

 # USB Dongle with TROPIC01 chip

 One-liner for compiling: